parsingphase/parsingphase.github.io/mastodon/index.md

 Short answer: If you know someone who already has an account and they say their server works, and they can either invite you or the server is open, join them.

-Rather helpfully, the [Debirdify](https://pruvisto.org/debirdify/) tool can not only tell you which instances your Twitter friends and followers are using, but find their Mastodon accounts for you, if they've surfaced that data.

 Otherwise, there are a few larger servers which are accepting self-signups at the time of writing, including:

 - \- [Masto.AI](https://masto.ai/about)